Travel Advice for Alabama

 The majority of Alabama’s days are warm and sunny.
 Spring comes early with brilliant palette of colors and temperatures around 15 degrees Celsius (60 degrees Fahrenheit) daily by March.
 Summer days average in the mid 20s Celsius (80s Fahrenheit), with periods of 32 Celsius (90s Fahrenheit) and above.
 You usually won’t need more than a sweater or light jacket through November.
 Severely cold weather is rarely a problem in Alabama with little snow except in the higher altitudes of North Alabama.

-The following tools should help you plan your trip:
+The Alabama visitor tips and Virtual Map should help you plan your trip.